Xynoci/IS2545_Software_Quality_Assurance/docs/deliverable_3_BDD_test.md

 Feature: Login to the store
   As a user
   I would like to log in to my account
-  So that I can ...
-(I don't know 😂)
+  So that I can ... (seems nothing on THE site 😂)

   Scenario Outline: Login to the store using valid and invalid credentials
     Given I'm about to "login"